SeattleTestbed/docs/EducationalAssignments/DefaultPartTwo.md

 In this assignment you are a tester.
 You have been sent a bunch of reference monitors that need testing before they are deployed.
 Your job will be to ensure an attacker cannot circumvent these security layers.
-In order to do this, you will attempt to write, and append invalid data.
-If you are able to do so, then the security layer is not secure.
+In order to do this, you will attempt to write testcases that check if the reference monitors behave as they should for any valid action that can be taken by a user.
+These testcases will try to trigger unexpected behaviours in the reference monitor.
+If they are able to do so, then the security layer is not secure.
 The future of the system depends on your ability to test code thoroughly!

 Three design paradigms are at work in this assignment: accuracy, efficiency, and